 Operational and IT-manager

-In the end, someone has to manage all the technology that AI is integrated into.
-On a technical level, this is a task for IT managers, who have to manage their developers and make technology-related decisions.
-The operational manager is responsible for all process-related issues.
-As in the case of the HR Manager, this too is inherently about people-oriented processes.
+Ultimately, someone has to provide all the technology where AI is also to manage.
+At the technical level, this task falls to IT managers, who must steer their developers and make technology-related decisions.
+The operations manager is responsible for all process-related issues.
+Again, it is inherently about people-oriented processes.

 Clergymen and philosophers